pytools4dart/pytools4dart/docs/user_guides/06_tools.md

 ## voxreader

-This module is a reader for AMAPVox files.
+This module is helps to manage voxelised plant area density (PAD) data and prepare them to define numerous turbid plots in a DART simulation.

 The class has the following capacities:

-- **read AMAVox .vox file**, gives an object with attributes `header`, `data` and georeferenced `grid`.
+- **read AMAPVox .vox file**, gives an object with attributes `header`, `data` and georeferenced `grid`.
+Column 'PadBVTotal' of AMAPVox file is renamed 'pad' for ease of use.
+- **create from data**, with i,j,k voxel indexes and corresponding Plant Area Density.
 - **apply affine 2D transformation to grid**, typically to rotate and translate voxel space.
-- **intersect voxel grid with a shapefile or a raster**, e.g. to affect voxels optical properties.
+- **intersect voxel grid with a polygons or a raster**, e.g. to affect voxels optical properties.
 - **export to DART plots DataFrame** to be added to a DART simulation as a plots file.

+Here is an example of code (see use cases 3, 5 and 6 for other examples):
+ - read an AMAPVox file,
+ - plot the grid,
+ - apply xy affine transformation
+ - define crowns and use them to define the voxels optical properties
+ - convert to a plot DataFrame to be added to a simulation.

 ```python
 import pytools4dart as ptd
 import numpy as np